JasmineNg-codes/My-projects/README.md

 # Jasmine Ng's Programming Projects

 This repository contains code used for Jasmine's dissertation, summer internship, and classwork.
-Below is a brief description of each project and the corresponding file name:
+Below is a brief description of each project and the corresponding files:

 ## Using CoDa-PCA and linear models to understand Barium compositions